Being happy today and every day

 English and business studies are at the heart of our program

-- Up to 8 hours of English per week—twice as much as in the standard system.
+Up to 8 hours of English per week

-- Several subjects taught in English: science, math or PE in English for natural immersion.
+Several subjects taught in English (science, mathematics, physical education), for natural immersion

 📌 The IGCSE (Cambridge), an international certification our students take in English, literature, math or science.
 A motivating challenge and proof of their strong language skills.